Home

 In Roma Sancta, a manuscript written in 1581 by Gregory Martin (*) the decay of the monuments of Ancient Rome was described with enthusiasm: Forum Romanum (was) as solenne a place then as westmester and westmester hal, is now the oxe fayre, called Forum Boarium.
 The triumphal vaultes sometime most sumptuous in the honour of their victories, come daily to nothing.
 The few buildings of the Forum which were not a pile of rubble were those which were turned into churches.

-The illustration of SS.
-Cosma e Damiano shows the entrance to the church from the Forum, through an ancient Roman building.
-Between 1626 and 1632 this entrance was significantly raised in order to prevent the church from being flooded.
-The coat of arms shown in the illustration belongs to the Medici family (there were three popes of that family during the XVIth century).
+prevent the church from being flooded.
+The coat of arms shown in the illustration belongs to the Medici pope (there were three Medici popes during the XVIth century).
 The bell tower was pulled down in the XVIIth century.
-The arches to the left of the church are meant to be those of Basilica di Massenzio, but this building is located to the right of the church.

-The illustration shows S. Maria Nuova before it was given a new façade (1615).
+The illustration shows S. Maria Nuova (aka S. Francesca Romana) before it was given a new façade (1615).
 The old church had a porch supported by six Ionic columns and it was decorated with mosaics.
 A sacred image stood at the centre of the façade.
 Many Renaissance and Baroque churches have a porch, however in medieval churches this component of the building shows its purpose in a clearer manner.
 The porch allowed those who were not eligible for admittance into the church to hear the service.
 In the early days of Christianity baptism was given to adults and only at the end of a period of instruction; catechumens (those who are instructed) did not enter the church.
 Also some sins were punished with the obligation of staying away from the community of believers.

 S. Clemente had a Romanic bell tower which was replaced by a small Baroque one; also the medieval porch was replaced by a Baroque one, which however retained the ancient columns.
 The guide mentions a sacred image (Sacello della Madonna) near S. Clemente and it explains why it was so venerated.
-According to the guide the image of Virgin Mary spoke to Pope Gregory the Great; the pope granted special indulgences to those who prayed at it.
+According to the guide the image of Virgin Mary spoke to Pope Gregory the Great; the Pope granted special indulgences to those who prayed at it.

 (left) SS.
 Pietro e Marcellino; (right) S. Pietro in Vincoli

 SS.
 Pietro e Marcellino was entirely rebuilt in the XVIIIth century; most likely the illustration shows the side entrance to the church because other sources depict the church with a more elaborate façade.
 In 1588 the role of Emperor Constantine as the great benefactor of Christianity was widely accepted.
 The Donation of Constantine, a medieval document conferring privileges and possessions to the pope and to the Roman Church, was known to be a forgery, yet the accounts of smaller donations made by Constantine were still regarded as true.
-According to the guide the emperor donated to this church: una patena d'oro di libre trentacinque, quattro candelieri dorati di dodici piedi l'uno, tre calici d'oro ornati di pietre pretiose, un'altare d'argento di libre duecento, & un vaso d'oro di libre venti (a 35 pound gold paten - the plate for holding the bread during the Eucharist -, four gilded chandeliers having the height of twelve feet, three gold chalices decorated with precious stones, a silver altar weighing 200 pounds and a gold vase weighing 20 pounds).
+According to the guide the Emperor donated to this church: una patena d'oro di libre trentacinque, quattro candelieri dorati di dodici piedi l'uno, tre calici d'oro ornati di pietre pretiose, un'altare d'argento di libre duecento, & un vaso d'oro di libre venti (a 35 pound gold paten - the plate for holding the bread during the Eucharist -, four gilded chandeliers having the height of twelve feet, three gold chalices decorated with precious stones, a silver altar weighing 200 pounds and a gold vase weighing 20 pounds).

 S. Pietro in Vincoli is usually linked with the Della Rovere popes (Sixtus IV and Julius II).
 At the end of the XVIth century a third name was associated with the church: that of French Cardinal Antonie Perrenot de Granville.
 The windows bear the inscription "ANT.
 CAR.
 GRANVELANUS".
 He was a close advisor to Emperor Charles V (he was born at Besançon, which now is in France, then in Franche-Comté, an Imperial territory).
 For many years he was involved in negotiating peace agreements and marriages and in acting as prime minister (Netherlands) or viceroy (Naples).
 He paid little attention to his ecclesiastical career, but in 1561 his political achievements granted him the cardinal's hat.
 In 1570 he was sent to Rome by King Philip II of Spain.
 Here he helped to arrange the alliance which eventually led to the Christian victory at Lepanto.
 During this assignment he promoted the completion of S. Pietro in Vincoli.